Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 View all tour information

-Join us for a fabulous weaving and arts tour to Bhutan for an authentic adventure in the Land of Happiness!
+Join us for a fabulous textiles and arts tour to Bhutan for an authentic adventure in the Land of Happiness!

 Total 18 nights.